SCIInstitute/SCIRun/docs/SCIRun5ModuleGeneration.md

 ##### 1.1.1 SCIRun 5.0
 Download SCIRun version 5.0 from the [SCI software portal](http://www.scirun.org).
 Make sure to update to the most up-to-date version of the source code available, which will include the latest bug fixes.
-Alternatively, use git to clone the SCIRun repository (https://github.com/SCIInstitute/SCIRun.git).
+Alternatively, use Git to clone the SCIRun repository (https://github.com/SCIInstitute/SCIRun.git).
 We suggest creating a fork of the repository so that you can track your changes and create pull requests to the SCIRun repository [Section 1.1.3](#113-creating-your-scirun-fork).

 ##### 1.1.2 Compilers, Dependencies Development Tools
 SCIRun will need to be built from the source code in order to test and use any modules written.
-Make sure that qt 4.8, git, cmake, and the latest c++ compilers for the operating system are installed.
+Make sure that Qt 4.8, Git, CMake, and the latest C++ compilers for the operating system are installed.

 ##### 1.1.3 Creating Your SCIRun Fork
-With your own github account, go to the [SCIRun github page](https://github.com/SCIInstitute/SCIRun).
+With your own GitHub account, go to the [SCIRun GitHub page](https://github.com/SCIInstitute/SCIRun).
 Click the fork button on the upper right side of the page.
 It will ask you where to move the fork to, chose your own account.
 Once the repository is forked, clone it to your local machine with the following command.

 ```
 $git clone https://github.com/[yourgithubaccount]/SCIRun.git